 With more than 49 billion dollars of insurance in force, we are recognized among the top 5 percent of the 2000 companies in North America.
 Some of the reasons behind our phenomenal ongoing growth are:

 Familiarity Factor.
 The Knights of Columbus Insurance is sold by qualified and highly trained Knights of Columbus Agents, to fellow members of the Order and their families.
 All of our agents are on schedule to received their degree as a Fraternal Insurance Counselor.
 Many have completed Life Underwriters Training Course and several have their Fellowships.
 Your K of C representative is a fellow Knight whom you see at Mass, the one who helps the council with memberships, and one who deals only with our members and their families.

 There are 167 crosses and crucifixes here, the oldest is from the Balkans which was fashioned more than 800 years ago.
 (That still doesn’t come close to beating my favorite CTMQ find thus far: The bell from 815 in a random church in East Haddam.)
 I was perusing the KofC Museum website to grab a cool picture for this report.
 I came across the one below and said to myself, “That looks kind of cool, but it also looks like the things my siblings and I made for our mom at Christmas.”
-Sure enough, it’s a USA cross from 1980… when I was 8 and making this type of stuff.
+Sure enough, it’s a USA cross from 1980… when I was 8 and making this type of stuff for my parents!
 That’s MY CROSS!

 The last exhibit was a traveling Joan of Arc display.
 It was interesting in that the exhibit was a depiction of Ms. of Arc throughout history and how her image has been used to inspire and motivate.
-I certainly had a favorite – during WWI Joan of Arc became totally hot:
+I certainly had a favorite – during WWI Joan of Arc became smokin’ hot:

 And then we were done.
 There was a gift shop selling all sorts of religious junk than any self-respecting Catholic wouldn’t waste money on – money that could be well spent at next Friday’s bingo game!
 (I couldn’t resist at least one Catholic joke.)
-We checked out the courtyard (which was beautiful) and took a moment to check out the wall inscribed with all KofC war-dead.
+We checked out the courtyard (which was beautiful) and took a moment to check out the wall inscribed with all the KofC war-dead.